Pyrrha-Platform/Pyrrha/WATSON_IoT_SETUP.md

 ##
 ##

-## -Connect a Pyrrha device to IBM Watson IoT Platform-
+## Connect a Pyrrha device to IBM Watson IoT Platform
 Follow these steps to connect a device to IBM Watson IoT Platform

 1. Click on `Devices` located on the left toolbar, and then select `Add Device`.